amethon/www/_reflections/journal2.md

 Jules Verne

 <hr>
-<b>July 21, 1873</b>
+<b>July 14, 1873</b>

 Dear Journal,

-Today I received a letter from Captain Pierre

->July 18, 1873

->Dear M. Verne,

-> I hope this letter finds you well.
-I am writing to you today to update you on the progress of our deep sea diving expedition to Abyssopelagia.

->As you know, we have been preparing for this journey for months, and I am pleased to report that we are now ready to set sail.
-The ship has been fully stocked with supplies and the crew is eager to embark on this adventure.
+Today I received a letter from Captain Pierre Dubois.
+In the letter, he informed me of the progress of our deep sea diving expedition to Abyssopelagia.
+He told me that the ship will soon be fully stocked with supplies and the crew is eager to embark on this adventure.
+The expedition is scheduled to depart before the end of the month.

->We are scheduled to depart in five days' time, and I wanted to take this opportunity to thank you for agreeing to join us as an observer and chronicler of the journey.
-Your expertise and knowledge of the deep sea will be invaluable to us, and I am confident that your presence on board will greatly enhance the success of the expedition.
+Captain Dubois also thanked me for agreeing to join the expedition as an observer and chronicler.
+He said that my expertise and knowledge of the deep sea will be invaluable to the crew and that my presence on board will greatly enhance the success of the journey.

->I am looking forward to setting sail and exploring the mysteries of Abyssopelagia.
-I have no doubt that we will encounter many challenges and dangers on this journey, but with your help and the determination of the crew, I am confident that we will overcome them and return with tales of wonder and discovery that will astound the world.
+I am looking forward to setting sail and exploring the mysteries of Abyssopelagia.
+I have no doubt that we will encounter many challenges and dangers on this journey, but with the help of Captain Dubois and the determination of the crew, I am confident that we will overcome them and return with tales of wonder and discovery that will astound the world.

->I hope to see you on board soon.
-Until then,

->Captain Pierre Dubois

-I need to leave very soon
+I need to leave very soon in order to be ready for the expedition.
+Until next time,

 Until next time,